ls1intum/prompt2/docs/user/assessment.md

 ### 1. Add an Assessment Phase

 Use the Course Configurator to add an **Assessment Phase** to your course structure.
-Connect the partic
+Connect the participants and team data (if you want to use peer or tutor evaluations).

 ### 2. Open the Configuration